SondreHauk/TTK4145-Sanntid/README.md

 ## Initialization of elevator
 An elevator can be initialized from the command line with: `go run main.go -port="..." -id="..."`.
-The id must be an integer.
-For three elevators; 0, 1 or 2.
+Each elevator must be assigned an unique id at initialization.

 # The Button Light Contract